Updated: March 2, 2021

 It’s recommended that you first decide on the freelance service that you want to offer, before going through the list.
 This will help you avoid getting overwhelmed.

-Lastly, this list is not a complete list.
-There are of course, other websites, that offer income opportunities for online freelancers.
+Lastly, this list is not complete.
+There are, of course, other websites, that offer income opportunities for online freelancers.
 But these are the most popular among Filipinos, listed in alphabetical order.

 For Pinoy Freelancers